bartclaeys/navien-monitor/README.md

 # Navien Monitor Walkthrough

 ## Overview
-A custom ESPHome firmware for M5Stack Basic (Core) to monitor a Navien Water Heater via Home Assistant sensors.
+A custom ESPHome firmware for M5Stack Basic (Core) to monitor and control a Navien Water Heater.
+**Critical Mechanism**: The M5Stack interacts with the boiler **indirectly via a Home Assistant-controlled Smart Plug**.
+- **Monitoring**: Reads power usage (Watts) from the Smart Plug to detect boiler activity.
+- **Control**: "Reboot" function toggles the Smart Plug off/on to reset the boiler.

 **Repository**: [github.com/bartclaeys/navien-monitor](https://github.com/bartclaeys/navien-monitor)